mapkon/mapkon.github.io/docs/index.md

 ## Welcome Mark Gerard's Blog

 Here, you will find the thoughts of a predicate felon?
-Probably thoughts of a itinerant engineer with some whacky and questionable experiences around the world.
+Probably thoughts of an itinerant engineer with some whacky and questionable experiences around the world.

+But that is not why I am really blogging, the motivations are varied, but we can drill them thus ...

 ## Motivation